mphowardlab/essential-math/first-order-odes/integrating-factor.md

 &= A\int{e^{kt}dt} + B\int{e^{kt}\cos{(\frac{\pi t}{12})}dt}
 \end{align}

-Use table of integrals or integration by parts to evaluate the second integral in the equation.
+Use the table of integrals or integration by parts to evaluate the second integral in the equation

 \begin{align}
 &= \frac{A}{k}e^{kt} +